liviobisogni/workspace-limits-avoidance/README.md

 Avoiding workspace boundaries!
 A ROS package for robots that avoids workspace boundaries during navigation.

-Turtles go krazy!
-Ensuring that a robot never touches the boundaries enclosing the obstacle-free region when moving.

 <p align="center">
 	<a href="#prerequisite">Prerequisite</a>
 	<span> • </span>